 Museum of Art (Raleigh), Royal NoneSuch (Oakland, CA), Contemporary Art Museum St. Louis, Back Lane West (Cornwall, UK) and at Conner Contemporary in Washington, DC.
 Notable exhibitions include installations at the CUE Art Foundation in Chelsea, New York, and at Nymans House National Trust in Sussex, England.

-Lauren is a co-founder of Ortega y Gasset Projects in Queens.
+Lauren was a co-founder of Ortega y Gasset Projects in Queens.
 She organized the exhibition, Ornament and Crime, which opened in November 2013 and featured the works of Stacy Lynn Waddell, Susanne Slavick, Stephanie Syjuco, and David Mabb.

 CONTACT: laurenfrancesadams [at] gmail . com